CHSTROKIN/BTC-trade-point/README.md

 3. Ensure port 5672 is open for RabbitMQ communication

+4. Install sqllite3

+5. Run the SqlTableCreate, if the file.db is not under Databse's Folder

-4. Run the Java program
+7. Run the Java program

 ## External Libraries